spencerbeggs/aws-lambda-cors/README.md

 You can also set the options by passing values to `process.env`: `process.env.CORS_ALLOWED_ORIGINS`, `process.env.CORS_ALLOWED_METHODS`, `process.env.CORS_ALLOWED_HEADERS` and `process.env.CORS_MAX_AGE`.

+### Example CloudFormation Template

+Below is a simple CloudFormation template that uses [AWS:Serverless Transform](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/transform-aws-serverless.html) that attaches API Gateway to a serverless function handler for your API endpoint.
+Note that both the `POST` and `OPTIONS` events point to the same code bundle as this module provides the CORS handling for both.

 ```yml
 AWSTemplateFormatVersion: "2010-09-09"
 Transform: AWS::Serverless-2016-10-31